 Effective performance management has the potential to enhance employee engagement, boost motivation, and increase job satisfaction.
-Staff in OVPR come from diverse backgrounds, have different experiences, and face unique challenges.
-Implementing an efficient performance management process helps retain diverse staff by meeting their unique needs and providing growth opportunities tailored to each employee's individual goals and needs.
+Staff in OVPR come from various backgrounds, have different experiences, and face unique challenges.
+Implementing an efficient performance management process helps . retain a multifaceted workforce by meeting their unique needs and providing growth opportunities tailored to each employee's individual goals and needs.